Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Modeling Driver Yielding

 \subsection{Model Evaluation}

-The logistic model's confusion matrix is shown in Table \ref{tab:confusion_matrix}.
+The logistic model's confusion matrix is shown in Table~\ref{tab:confusion_matrix}.
 It's evaluated using three metrics: accuracy, precision, and recall, defined in equations \eqref{eq:precision} and \eqref{eq:recall}.
 Precision quantifies the ratio of correctly predicted positive instances to the total number of positive predictions made by the model.
 Recall, on the other hand, is the proportion of correctly predicted positive instances to the total actual positive instances.
 Notably, the models tend to have more false positives (Type \rom{1} Error) than false negatives (Type \rom{2} Error), resulting in higher recall values than precision.
 This trend indicates that the model is more prone to falsely predict driver yielding when the driver is not actually yielding.

 Fig.~\ref{fig:ROCs} displays the Receiver Operating Characteristic (ROC) curves, which are plotted with respect to true positive and false positive rates.
 The ROC curve is a performance measurement for binary classification at various threshold settings.
-For our model, the area under the ROC curve is 0.88, closely following the left-hand border and top border of the ROC space.
+For our model, the area under the ROC curve is 0.88 for testing data, closely following the left-hand border and top border of the ROC space.
 This signifies that the model exhibits good performance, adeptly balancing sensitivity and specificity, and also underscores the importance of the selected variables in predicting the outcome of driver-pedestrian interactions.

 Lastly, we compare the accuracy in the test data of our logistic regression model with other machine learning models, including \textit{Support Vector Machine} (0.88), \textit{Random Forest} (0.885), and \textit{Neural Network} (0.89).
 Though the performances are similar, the logistic regression model stands out for its superior interpretability.
-Due to the sample size constraints, other machine learning models did not surpass logistic regression, leading us to choose it as our primary model.
+Therefore, we choose logistic regression as our primary model.